clearclaw/18xx_1820/README.md

   http://kanga.nu/~claw/1820/

-Experienced players (experienced with 1820) have completed games in about 7 hours.
+Not-very-fast players experienced with 1820 have completed games in about 7 hours.
+Inexperienced players will likely take a lot longer.
+Because of the significant degree of changes from 18xx canon, it is recommended that new players only play up to the third stock round in their first game.

 ## Game components